brainglobe/brainglobe-heatmap/README.md

 `bgh.heatmap`, `bgh.planner` and `bgh.get_plane_coordinates` all accept a `atlas_name` argument, pass the name of the atlas name you'd like to use!
 For more information see the API's [https://docs.brainglobe.info/bg-atlasapi/introduction](documentation).

+## Contributing
+Contributions to bg-heatmaps are more than welcome.
+Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 # Citing bgheatmap
 If you use `bgheatmap` in your work, please cite it as: